Eco-friendly edit: The beauty and grooming brands eliminating on board plastics

 As well as producing all its signature blue glass bottles and plastic lids on the principles of reduce, reuse and recycle, British brand Neal’s Yard has even gone so far as to build an eco-friendly factory.
 Opened in 2005, the factory features environmentally friendly oak structural beams, greywater recycling in the bathrooms, energy efficient air management and many of the brand’s organic ingredients are grown on site to reduce carbon production from transport.

-Frankincense Intense Lift skincare cream and serum, £140, Neal’s Yard Remedies
+Frankincense Intense Lift skincare cream, £65, and serum, £75, Neal’s Yard Remedies

 Every single product in Alluvian's range of high-end grooming products is packaged using plastic-free materials that are recyclable, biodegradable or a combination of both making it one of the most guilt-free brands around.
 Handmade in the USA, it also uses organic ingredients which are locally sourced where possible and donates a portion of proceeds to the 5 Gyres campaign which supports scientific, artistic and educational projects aimed at tackling the plastic pollution crisis.